 The Plan allows participants to contribute a percentage of their Compensation.
 Participants may elect to contribute up to 75% of their total eligible compensation (20% for participants whose base salary is equal to or greater than the Internal Revenue Service (IRS) Highly Compensated Employee earnings limit) on a pre-tax or an after-tax basis.
 Participants may elect to make after-tax contributions, either as an alternative to pre-tax contributions, or in addition to pre-tax contributions.
-Pre-tax contributions were subject to the limitation of \$16,500 and \$15,500 for 2009 and 2008, respectively, under the Code.
+Pre-tax contributions were subject to the limitation of \$16,500 for 2010 and 2009, under the Code.
 In addition, active employees who attain age 50 or older during the year are eligible to make catch-up contributions to the prescribed limit.
-The amount of the catch-up contribution was \$5,500 and \$5,000 for 2009 and 2008, respectively.
+The amount of the catch-up contribution was \$5,500 for 2010 and 2009.

-The Company makes matching contributions for all active participants, except for certain bargaining unit employees.
+The Company makes matching contributions (Company Safe Harbor Matching Contributions) for all active participants, except for certain bargaining unit employees.
 The Company matches 100% of each participant's contribution, up to the first 5% of eligible compensation.
+Additionally, the Company makes nonelective contributions of 4% for all eligible participants as described above.
+The nonelective contribution percentage is determined annually by the Company.

-At December 31, 2009, a total of 4,375 current and former employees participated in the Plan.
+At December 31, 2010, a total of 4,763 current and former employees participated in the Plan.